Understanding IB Exams

 6. Scoring and Grading System

-- TOK and EE combined can contribute up to 3 additional points.
+- TOK and EE add up to 3 bonus points

 7. IB Exam Schedule and Duration